 **For security purposes we can not show the faces of these little ones.
 This page is encrypted and for use by the personnel of Broyhill Home.

-Recently "The Mountaineer News" asked if I would provide a Christmas seasonal photograph.
+Back in 2017 "The Mountaineer News" asked if I would provide a Christmas seasonal photograph.
 The only criteria was that I was to capture a photo or two of something reflective of the Christmas season within Haywood County.

 I accepted the offer and started thinking of what I would photograph.